JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_GMT_Topography.md

 In many cases, we want to add topographic data as well to our visualization.
 This tutorial shows how to use [GMT.jl](https://github.com/GenericMappingTools/GMT.jl) to download data from a certain region, and transfer that.

 !!! note
-    It may be tricky to get GMT.jl installed and working correctly on your system (at least until someone prevides a BinaryBuilder package for julia, that is).
-You first need to have a working version of GMT on your system and only after that, you can install `GMT.jl`.
-See the installation instructions on their webpage for details.
+    It used to be tricky to get `GMT.jl` installed and working correctly on your system but that has improved since version 1.0 which now comes with precompiled binaries.
+So as long as you make sure that your `GMT` version is >1.0, it should work.
-    On a MacBook Pro, a tested procedure to install GMT and to make it work with julia is to directly install the binaries for Julia, GMT (and possibly Ghostscript) and not use any package manager (such as spack or homebrew).

 ## Steps